pvgenuchten/training-gitops-sdi/docs/1-metadata-at-the-source.md

 ## Sidecar metadata

 For those formats which lack embedded metadata, or in order to capture additional metadata aspects, you may consider creating a `sidecar` metadata file for every resource.
 A dedicated metadata file sharing the name of the datasource.
-This approach is for example common in the ESRI community, where a `.shp.xml` is created alongside any `.shp` file, which captures relevant metadata elements.
+This approach is for example common in the Esri community, where a `.shp.xml` is created alongside any `.shp` file, which captures relevant metadata elements.

 :::{.callout-tip}
 Locate on your local computer or network drive a random shapefile.
 Does the file have a .shp.xml sidecar file?
 Else find another shape or tiff file (look for `*.shp.xml`).
 The contents of the xml file may be very minimal, but in most cases at least some processing information and the data model of the shapefile are mentioned.